 A Workspace is a group of projects that you can view and manage together in one page.
 You can search across all the projects in a workspace, save those searches to your sidebar, view project backlogs side by side, see your My Work panel across projects, share your workspace layout with others, and plan with the big picture in mind.

 Workspaces can help provide transparency for product owners, managers, and developers who work on multiple projects in tandem.
-Each Tracker user creates their own unique Workspace, as well as share them with others.
+Each Tracker user can create their own unique Workspace, as well as share them with others.
 You can have multiple Workspaces, and each Workspace can contain some or all of the projects you belong to.

 Tracker stories (including release markers) and epics are unique to a particular project.
 Workspaces let you work with stories and epics in different projects on the same page, and make related stories and releases more visible.